tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

- `auto` is the weakest concept.
+ `auto` is the concept which conveys least meaning.
 Concept names convey more meaning than just `auto`.

 ##### Example (using TS concepts)